imirisoft/Kickstart-HTML/README.md

 ```
 $ node app.js html
 ```
+* Now you will see html directory created with all the html stuff.
+Each time when you run the above command will replace the existing files.

 ## Contribute to
 * Test and Improve performance
-* Updated version to all existing Kickstart-HTML
+* Install updated version to all existing Kickstart-HTML
 * Help designers to kickstart the application with few commands with more features

 [https://github.com/imirisoft/Kickstart-HTML]